zachwiseit/Ticket-Lifecycle-Examples/README.md

 <img <img width="1440" alt="TTL_26" src="https://github.com/user-attachments/assets/7a67c9b3-775b-4058-9e30-1c45d991726d" />
 </p>
 <p>
-27 A more apropriate topic for this situation would be "Report a Problem/Buisness  Critical Outage".
+27 A more appropriate topic for this situation would be "Report a Problem/Business Critical Outage".
    Then give a reason for the update.
 Then click update.
 <p>
 <img <img width="1440" alt="TTL_27" src="https://github.com/user-attachments/assets/e0016ed3-0586-40ba-92eb-5fb30a0b956d" />